Planck35/planck35.github.io/_posts/2020-01-16-music-note.md

 If we say it's in G major, it will mostly use notes token from the scale of G major.

 > If a song is in major key, then you can move it around to any other major key.

+The notes that the tune ends on is always a big clue on its key, because it's almost the note that the key takes its name from.